bibleexchange/romans__textbook/textbook/en/1401_chapter-14.md

 Romans chapter fourteen talks about how you should treat a weak brother.
 We need to help those that are weak in their faith.
 We see the need to be charitable.
 We need to live for God, and all that we do needs to be unto God.
 We should not judge one another, for one day every man will give an account of his own life.

-## How should we treat Christians with differences of opinion? (v.
-1)
+## How should we treat Christians with differences of opinion? (vs. 1)

 There are differences in the health of our faith and there are also differences of opinion (weak and strong).
 There is clear instruction given in Scripture:

-* "Thou shalt not" in the 10 Commandments (Exodus 20:1–17)
+- "Thou shalt not" in the 10 Commandments (Exodus 20:1–17)
-* Salvation is through Jesus (John 8:24; 14:6; Acts 4:12)
+- Salvation is through Jesus (John 8:24; 14:6; Acts 4:12)
-* You cannot serve both God and riches (Proverbs 28:22; Ephesians 4:19; 1 Timothy 6:10; Matthew 6:24)
+- You cannot serve both God and riches (Proverbs 28:22; Ephesians 4:19; 1 Timothy 6:10; Matthew 6:24)

 But There is also a lot of opinion of interpretation and application that fill in-between the lines.
 Christians divide over things such as:

-* Politics (Can you be a Christian and be a Democrat?)
+- Politics
-* Woman in ministry (Can a woman be a pastor?)
+- Woman in ministry (Can a woman be a pastor?)
-* The internet (Can a Christian remain holy while using an unholy thing?)
-* The blood of Jesus
-* The authority of the Word of God
+- The authority of the Word of God
-* The baptism of the Holy Ghost
+- The baptism of the Holy Ghost
-* Saturday/Sunday debate
+- Saturday/Sunday debate

 ### Receive him that is weak in the faith, but not so that you can argue with him